SemTalkOnline/SemTalkOnline/Getting-Started-with-SemTalk.md

 **Connect Objects in Process Diagrams**:

-Objects can be connected by clicking and holding your cursor over the Object and dragging the arrow to the Object you want to connect or by using and an Object's Quick Template.
-Hover your mouse over an Object and Objects and Objects and Connectors will appear in the Quick Template.
-Click on the Object that you want to connect and the next Object and the connector will be created.
+* Holding the cursor down on the source Object and dragging and releasing the cursor on the target Object

+* Hover your cursor over the source Object until a hand appears and the Quick Shape objects appear and select the desired source Object's Quick Shape.

 ![alt text](images/QuickShapes.png)